simonsisay/antd-form-generator/README.md

   }

 ```
 This above field will render only when age is 18.
-You can add a number of conditoins to the array and that field would only be rendered if all conditions pass.
+You can add a number of conditoins to the array and the field would only render if all conditions pass.